HoneyBadger919/prt_3_team5/README.md

   >
 </p>

-We will have an admnistrator, who wll be the deployer of the contract.
-This administrator interacts with the WETH contract to swap ETH with WETH, in order to be able to purchase tokens on the Uniswap exchange and add them to the fund, by calling the functions of the contract.
+There will be an administrator, who will be the deployer of the contract.
+This administrator interacts with the WETH contract to swap ETH with WETH, to be able to purchase tokens on the Uniswap exchange and add them to the fund, by calling the functions of the contract.
 The administrator can also sell the tokens, swapping them with WETH.

 ### Idea